kojirotakeyama/LocoVR/README.md

 ```
 python ./vis_traj.py
 ```
+## 3 Test Code
+Here we provide the test code of global path prediction.
+This task estimates a static global path from a starting point to a goal location, which can be used to predict human global paths or plan human-like global paths for robots.
+Our dataset demonstrates the ability to learn such human-like paths that consider obstacle avoidance, efficiency, and social motion behaviors, such as maintaining social distance when passing or choosing longer routes to avoid collisions.
+The input includes the past trajectories of two people, p1 and p2 (length=1.0s, interval=0.067s), past heading directions of p1 and p2 (length=1.0s, interval=0.067s), scene map, and goal position.
+The output is a static path from the start to the goal.

+### 3.1 Downloading the code and input data
+The test code with the input data are accessible from the following download link.
+T.B.D.

 ## Evaluation codes for the main paper
 Evaluation code and data for the main paper is available at this [link](https://anonymous.4open.science/r/LocoVR_code_test-08E6/README.md)